qvn/LivingPolymerJason/README.markdown

 This is a Json script for plotting chain polymerization according to Louis Gold's equation.

+## Some Files Description

+There are multiple files with main methods capable of running on its own:

+### JSONOutput.java
+This is the main file that will print the JSON output.
+I am not interested in getting this file longer and longer.
+Therefore other files were created for testing purposes.

+Do note that other Java files that are not explained here probably left alone for a long time and they were made to be working with JSONOutput.java

+### Other Files with Main methods

+1. SingleIM: Made to only print I and M concentration.
+Nothing More.
+Probably will be deleted in the near future since PrintURange and PrintWithRange are more capable.

+2. PrintWithRange: user is forced to define the time step, and if time step give more than a certain number of step, say 10000, user is then asked to provide the range.
+Mostly created to investigate U by messing around with dt and still not overflowing the memory.
+Maybe deleted as PrintURange is capable of getting a certain number of U.

+3. PrintURange: This was made to produce U values similar to that of Gold's.
+Note that Initial conditions must be defined in the file.
+Got tired of repeating the same input in the console.
+Too lazy to put a parser.
+Allow to print a range of values that is approx = to U_desire. dt must be changed to improve precisions.

 ## Misc
 Some of these notes are for me, you do not need to concern about it.
 However, it might useful in some cases.